Scholars

 Email: michmizos@cs.rutgers.edu

-Konstantinos Michmizos has been a tenure-track Assistant Professor in Computer Science at Rutgers University since 2015, where he directs the Computational Brain (ComBra) Lab, with the goal to harness and nurture intelligence, by replicating it to serve people’s life or targeting it to assist people’s recovery.
+Konstantinos Michmizos has been a tenure-track Associate Professor in Computer Science at Rutgers University since 2015, where he directs the Computational Brain (ComBra) Lab, with the goal to harness and nurture intelligence, by replicating it to serve people’s life or targeting it to assist people’s recovery.
 His Lab couples computational neuroscience, artificial intelligence and robotics, to develop AI methods that 1) identify new therapeutic connections between the micro (cellular) and the macro (behavioral) scales of brain function; and 2) integrate to rehabilitation robots as they interact with brain dysfunction to steer it towards normalcy.

 Konstantinos has received graduate and post-graduate training in BME, ECE, MechE and a medical department, at MIT, Harvard Medical School, McGill University and the National Technical University of Athens.
 He has over 70 publications, establishing a translational research track on computationally capturing brain function and restoring its dysfunction.